Roslyn Estates, New York: Sewage

 Roslyn Estates is partially sewered.
 The southern part of Roslyn Estates is within the Nassau County Sewage District, and roughly 60-70 lots were hooked up to it as of 2013.
 Another, smaller sewer district exists within Roslyn Estates, called The Birches Sanitary Sewer District.
-This district includes roughly 25 homes and flows into Nassau County's system.
+This village-owned district includes roughly 25 homes and flows into Nassau County's system.

 The remainder of Roslyn Estates relies on cesspools and septic systems.

 Water

 Roslyn Estates is located within the boundaries of the Roslyn Water District, which provides the entirety of Roslyn Estates with water.

 Healthcare & emergency services

 Healthcare

 There are no hospitals located within Roslyn Estates.
 The nearest hospital to the village is St. Francis Hospital in Flower Hill.

 Fire

 The Village of Roslyn Estates is located entirely within the boundaries of (and is thus served by) the Roslyn Fire District, which consists of the Roslyn Highland Fire Department and the Hook and Ladder Company No. 1 of Roslyn.